PaulESantos/areafoliar/README.md

 status](https://www.r-pkg.org/badges/version/areafoliar)](https://CRAN.R-project.org/package=areafoliar)
 <!-- badges: end -->

-The goal of areafoliar is to …
+An interface for the image processing program ‘ImageJ’, allowing leaf area measurements and result processing.

 ## Installation

-You can install the development version of areafoliar like so:
+You can install the development version of `areafoliar` like so:

 ``` r
 pak::pak("PaulESantos/areafoliar")